edgefoundryinc/key-rotation-example/README.md

 # key_authentication_system
-Enterprise level key authentication system for general use and advanced use cases
+Enterprise level key authentication system for general use and advanced use cases...